Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 ID document verification

-Financial institutions use this method when onboarding new clients to check whether it’s you who submitted the government-issued identity documents (passport, ID card, or driver’s license) and if the documents are legitimate.
+Financial institutions use this method when onboarding new clients to check whether you’re really the person who submitted the government-issued identity documents (passport, ID card, or driver’s license) and if the documents are legitimate.
 That’s why they ask you to take a picture of your ID document and a selfie and upload both to their website.

 Their artificial intelligence software (sometimes designated staff members as well) checks the uploaded images to verify the authenticity of the ID document and to make sure the selfie and the image on the document are of the same person.